CULTURAL BURNING

 (Source: Watarrka Foundation)

-There are Indigenous-led, Country-focussed organisations dedicated to this culturally-safe practice.
+There are Indigenous-led, Country-focused organisations dedicated to this culturally-safe practice.
 They are driven to nurture understanding and expansion of ‘right-way’ fire across Australia.
 Mob are passionate about protecting and passing on the Knowledge to future generations.
 WWF-Australia supports Indigenous-led cultural fire projects, so First Peoples can carry on enriching culture, biodiversity and this unique way to Regenerate Australia.

 Supporting Indigenous-led cultural fire management

 WWF-Australia’s Indigenous Engagement team continues to work with Indigenous leaders, communities and land managers to support the Indigenous-led revitalisation of cultural fire management across our landscapes.
-We are strengthening existing relationships and developing new connections with nature-focussed Indigenous organisations on Country.
+We are strengthening existing relationships and developing new connections with nature-focused Indigenous organisations on Country.

 WWF-Australia proudly works together with mob to implement tailored, community-led approaches.
-This work enhances the capacity of Indigneous-led organisations, and removes barriers commonly faced by cultural fire practitioners.
+This work enhances the capacity of Indigenous-led organisations, and removes barriers commonly faced by cultural fire practitioners.
 Guided by Indigenous leaders, our support has been designed to prioritise the needs of the individual communities we work with.

 Case Study: Supporting the Yuin community to revitalise cultural fire

-WWF-Australia’s ongoing support for cultural fire is expanding in regions chosen for their social, cultural and ecological values, particularly in 2019-2020 bushfire-affected regions.
+WWF-Australia’s ongoing support for cultural fire is expanding in regions chosen for their social, cultural and ecological values, particularly in 2019-20 bushfire-affected regions.
 Our relationship with the Yuin community on the NSW South Coast centres around support for mob-led organisations including Firesticks Alliance, Bega Local Aboriginal Land Council, and Black Duck Foods.

 Our Indigenous Engagement team also engage directly with key Indigenous community leaders and knowledge holders on Country.
-The South Coast is a focus for our work due to the strong cultural ties throughout the Yuin community, presence of experienced traditional fire management knowledge holders, high ecological and cultural values of local species and ecosystems, and the severe impacts of the 2019-20 bushfires.
+The South Coast is a focus for our work due to the strong cultural ties throughout the Yuin community, presence of experienced Traditional fire management knowledge holders, high ecological and cultural values of local species and ecosystems, and the severe impacts of the 2019-20 bushfires.

 WWF-Australia has also extended support outside these target geographies through our continued investment in key organisations such as the Firesticks Alliance and Aboriginal Carbon Foundation.
-These organisations work with Indigenous groups across Australia to support Indigenous knowledge systems, help with resource development and community engagement, and to encourage legislative change.
+These organisations work with Indigenous groups across Australia to support Indigenous Knowledge systems, help with resource development and community engagement, and to encourage legislative change.
 Our shared goal is the revitalisation of cultural fire management, and we are passionate about supporting them in their endeavours.

 Vital Cultural Fire Knowledge and Relationships